fxrdhan/-Bookshelf-App/README.md

 ## Future Development

+- [ ] Toggle to Light Mode theme feature
 - [ ] Implement book category feature
+- [ ] Add a cover image for books
 - [ ] Add a tag system for books
 - [ ] Sorting feature based on various parameters